-2.2 PERIMETER OF THE CRD IV REGULATED POPULATION IN 2019
+2.2 PERIMETER OF THE CRD IV REGULATED POPULATION IN 2020

 In continuity with the previous financial years and in line with the regulation, the scope of regulated staff covers all employees whose professional activities have a material impact on the Bank's risk profile, including employees exercising control functions.

-In 2018, the methodology of determination of the CRD IV Group regulated staff, led to the identification of 819 staff members (excluding Chief Executive Officers).
+In 2019, the methodology of determination of the CRD IV Group regulated staff, led to the identification of 789 staff members (excluding Chief Executive Officers).

-In 2019, the scope of the regulated staff was updated on the basis of the same regulatory technical standards which include:
+In 2020, the scope of the regulated staff was updated on the basis of the same regulatory technical standards, which include:

-- The Group's Chief Executive Officers; - The Chairman and members of the Board of Directors; - The members of the Group Management Committee, which includes the Heads of the main business lines and subsidiaries of the Group, as well as the Heads of control and support functions for the Group (risks, compliance, internal audit, finance, legal and taxation, human resources, information technology); - Key staff members in charge of control functions (risk, compliance, audit) and support functions at Group level and who are not members of the aforementioned bodies;
+- The Group's Chief Executive Officers; - The Chairman and members of the Board of Directors; - The members of the Group Strategic Committee, which includes the Heads of the main business lines and subsidiaries of the Group, as well as the Heads of control and support functions for the Group; - Key managers within of control functions (risk, compliance, audit) and support functions at Group level and who are not members of the aforementioned bodies: - Within the "material business units"(1), the main operational managers (members of the executive committees of activities or subsidiaries) and managers responsible for control functions, who are not already identified by the above criteria; - Staff having credit authorisations and/or responsible for market risk limits exceeding materiality thresholds at Group level, as defined by the EBA, and who are not already identified by the above criteria;

-- Within the "material business units"(2), the main operational managers (members of the executive committees of activities or subsidiaries) and managers responsible for control functions, who are not already identified by the above criteria; - Staff having credit authorisations and/or responsible for market risk limits exceeding materiality thresholds at Group level, as defined by the EBA, and who are not already identified by the above criteria; - Staff members whose total remuneration for 2018 exceeds the 500 K€ threshold defined by the EBA or within the 0.3% of the number of staff who have been awarded the highest total remuneration, and who are not already identified by the above criteria.
+■ Staff members whose total remuneration for 2019 exceeds the 500 K€ threshold defined by the EBA or within the 0.3% of the number of staff who have been awarded the highest total remuneration, and who are not already identified by the above criteria.